jojoarianto/vending-machine-cli/README.md

 # vending-machine-cli

-console program that imitate the Vending Machine
+console program that imitate the vending machine

+### getting started

+this project requires go to be installed. on OS X with homebrew you can just run  ```brew install go```

 ### how to play
 clone this project/repository